 With this method, you can improve your comfort and ease, increase your range of motion, improve your flexibility and coordination, and rediscover your innate capacity for graceful, efficient movement.
 By expanding the self-image through movement sequences and directed attention, the method enables you to include more of yourself in your movements.
 Students become aware of their habitual neuromuscular patterns and rigidities, and learn to move in new ways.

 Please explore The Feldenkrais Project website to learn more.
-Here's a few places to start:
+Here are a few places to start:

 - Our homepage is your gateway to 50 hours of freely offered, donor-supported high quality Feldenkrais class recordings, edited with the home user in mind, available to all.